darxkies/k8s-tew/README.md

 The arguments:

-* -s - it overrides the previously described flags by overwriting the name and the ip after inferring them.
+* -s - it overrides the previously described flags by overwriting the labels, the name, and the ip after inferring them.
+It also changes the public-network and deployment-directory.

 ### Remove Node